Teen Health

 Teen Health team with protein products

-Why This Matters to Society
+Why This Matters to Southern California Communities

 Youth homelessness isn’t just a personal crisis—it’s a public health, safety, and economic issue.
 When basic needs like nutrition and mental stability go unmet, communities bear the costs through emergency care, justice involvement, and lost potential.
 But when young people are stabilized early—with food, mental health support, and consistent care—outcomes improve.
 Preventing homelessness and violence starts by meeting foundational needs and investing in youth before crisis leads to lifelong consequences.